atsuvovor/CyberThreat_Insight/model_dev/lagacy_best_model_dev_improved/README.md

 *   **Model Explainability:** Incorporate techniques to explain model predictions, particularly for critical alerts, to provide security analysts with actionable insights.
 *   **Integration with Security Systems:** Explore integrating the developed engine with existing security information and event management (SIEM) systems or other security platforms.
 *   **Exploring Other Models:** Evaluate additional models, including deep learning architectures specifically designed for anomaly detection or time series analysis.

+---

+## 🤝 Connect With Me
+I am always open to collaboration and discussion about new projects or technical roles.

+Atsu Vovor
+Consultant, Data & Analytics
+Ph: 416-795-8246 | ✉️ atsu.vovor@bell.net
+🔗 <a href="https://www.linkedin.com/in/atsu-vovor-mmai-9188326/" target="_blank">LinkedIn</a> | <a href="https://atsuvovor.github.io/projects_portfolio.github.io/" target="_blank">GitHub</a> | <a href="https://public.tableau.com/app/profile/atsu.vovor8645/vizzes" target="_blank">Tableau Portfolio</a>
+📍 Mississauga ON

+### Thank you for visiting!🙏